Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 > Even though everyone knows there is a socially optimal course of actions, no one will take it because they are rational utility maximizers.

 It's a static game of complete information.

+Notes:

+One of the most famous games studied in game theory.

+- Static because both players take their action at the same time.
+- Complete because everybody is aware of all the payouts.

 ---